andrewgdotcom/spelling/spelling-examples.md

     Aut, out, joust and scour, scurjing.
     Ëar, bùt ern and wear and tear
     Doo not rÿme wiþ hëre but ére.
-    Seven is riyt, bùt só is ëven,
+    Seven is riyt, bùt so is ëven,
     Hÿfen, rùffen, neffew Stëven,
     Mòńkey, dońkey, Turk and jerk,
     Ask, grasp, wàsp, and córk and wurk.